LunarLambda/quickterm.nvim/README.md

 {
     'LunarLambda/quickterm.nvim',
     opts = {
-        -- Table of terminal names and their settings. terminals = {
+        -- Table of terminal settings.
+        -- The name of each entry is used as the terminal name passed to quickterm functions.
+        -- Instead of a table each entry may be a function which returns a table, in which case -- it is evaluated when a fresh instance of that terminal is needed. terminals = {
             -- Settings for the default terminal.
-Used to fill in defaults for other terminals. default = {
+            -- Used when `open` or `toggle` is called without a name, -- and used to fill in default values for other terminals. default = {
                 -- Position of the terminal ('left', 'right', 'top', 'bottom', 'tab') position = 'bottom',
                 -- Width or height of the terminal.
-Ignored if position is set to 'tab'.
+                -- Ignored if position is set to 'tab'.
                 -- Defaults to `min(lines / 2, 16)` for horizontal terminals,
                 -- and `min(columns / 2, 64)` for vertical terminals.
-                --
-                -- Can be a function(position), in which case it is -- evaluated whenever the terminal is newly opened. size = 16,
+                size = 16,
                 -- The command to execute in the terminal.
-Can be a string, list of strings, -- or a function returning one of the former, in which case -- it is evaluated whenever the terminal is newly opened.
-                --
+                -- Can be a string (executed with 'shell') or a list of strings. command = { vim.o.shell },
+                -- The working directory of the terminal.
+Optional.
-                -- Defaults to the current value of `{ vim.o.shell }`
+                -- Defaults to the current directory of Neovim. workdir = '.',
-                command = { vim.o.shell },
+                -- Whether to clear the environment of `command`.
+Optional. clear_env = false,
+                -- Table of environment variables to set for the command.
+Optional.
+                -- Replaces existing variables if `clear_env` is `false`. env = {},
             }
         }
     },